 Instead of Bissell Bros, head across the bridge to South Portland and hit up my favorite brewery in the area: Foulmouthed Brewing.
-Not only is the atmosphere absolutely perfect to hang out, their food and brews are to die for.
-It’s honestly one of my favorite restaurants in Portland, Maine.
+Not only is the atmosphere absolutely perfect to hang out in, but their food and brews are also to die for.
+It’s honestly one of my favorite restaurants in the Portland, Maine area.

 You NEED to try their flavored fries (they’re the best in Portland), and you NEED to try some of their beers.
-They’re draft list changes constantly, so I can’t even pick a favorite since I haven’t had any more than once.
-Read more about Foulmouthed and my other favorite breweries in Portland here.
+Their draft list changes constantly, so I can’t even pick a favorite since I haven’t had any more than once.

 Address: 15 Ocean Street (South Portland, ME 04106)